 Enter the “IP address” for the server/device and then the “Hostname” for the device.
 You may be much more creative with the hostname than my example.
 The hostname entered will actually override the hostname that is set on the system so keep that in mind.
 If you like the hostname configured on your server, just enter the same hostname so that you can refer your server from other devices on the network by the name you prefer.
 The fact that the hostname can be overridden can be helpful if there are devices on your network which do not seem to allow you to change their default hostname.
 If you are OCD or need to refer to the device easier than some randomly generated name, you can use static DHCP mappings to clean up those hostnames (but it also means they now will have a static IP address, which should not normally be an issue).

 At this point you should now have 3 networks/interfaces: WAN, LAN, and DMZ.
 The last major step is to set up firewall rules so that the network traffic is properly isolated.
 There are a number of ways you may go about creating firewall rules and some of the rules will depend up on which services you are planning on hosting.
 Also, it depends on how strict you wish to be with your network traffic.
-I am going to explain a basic approach that I have used to configure my networks especially as I was first learning how to write firewall rules.
+I am going to explain a basic approach that you may want to use if you are creating a DMZ for the first time.
 This approach works well when you have several VLANs/networks because you do not have to manually add a new network IP address range to isolate each network every time you create a new VLAN/network.

-The general idea is this: allow specific traffic through the network interface/gateway, block any specific traffic to internal/external networks, allow specific traffic to devices on other internal networks, block access to all other internal networks to isolate network traffic, and allow anything else (to allow Internet access).
+The general idea is this: allow DNS traffic through the network interface/gateway, block any DNS traffic to internal/external networks, allow specific traffic to devices on other internal networks, and allow external network access (to the Internet) while blocking internal network access (to isolate local networks).

-For the last “allow all other” rule, this is where you could get more strict with allowing specific types of traffic such as HTTP/HTTPS, etc. but if you access a lot of services on many different ports, it could take some time to determine everything you need to allow.
-This is something I want to do eventually on my network so I can lock things down tighter.
+For the last “allow all other” rule, this is where you could get more strict than my example by allowing only specific types of traffic such as HTTP/HTTPS, etc. but if you access a lot of services on many different ports, it could take some time to determine everything you need to allow.
+For home networks, it is easier to start with allowing all ports and then tighten them down later once you determine which ports you really need to open.

-The firewall rules should be ordered from the most specific rules to least specific rules since the rules are evaluated from the top to the bottom of the list.
+The firewall rules should be ordered from the most specific rules to the most general rules since the rules are evaluated from the top to the bottom of the list.
 Once a rule is triggered for a given data packet, no further rules are processed for that packet.
 Depending on what you are allowing or blocking, the order is very important.
-Sometimes you will need to allow traffic before blocking traffic while other times you will want to block traffic before allowing other traffic.

-- Block access to other internal/external DNS servers
+- Block access to all other DNS servers

 For the LAN network, you need to have a similar set of rules.
-For illustration purposes, I am going to assume you have a web server in your DMZ that you want your LAN to access so the LAN will have an additional rule to allow that network traffic.
-The following rules blocks everything from the LAN network to the DMZ network except for access to the web server in the DMZ:
+For illustration purposes, I am going to assume you have a web server in your DMZ that you want clients in your LAN to access so the LAN will have an additional rule to allow network traffic to the web server.
+The idea is to limit access as much as possible so the only connection allowed to the DMZ from the LAN will be to the web server.

-- Block access to other internal/external DNS servers
+- Block access to all other DNS servers

-- Allow access to server in DMZ for HTTPS
+- Allow access to web server in DMZ for HTTPS

-To minimize repetition, I will only describe the DMZ rules except for the one LAN rule to access the DMZ web server since the rules are similar.
-You just reference a different network in the rules.
+To minimize repetition, I will only describe the DMZ rules except for the one LAN rule to access the DMZ web server since the rules are nearly identical.
+You simply change the interface in the firewall rules depending on which interface you are creating rules.
 So let us get started!

-To allow access to your OPNsense Unbound DNS server (which is the default DNS server in OPNsense), you need to allow port 53 on the “DMZ address”.
-You do not have to allow access to your router’s IP which I will assume is 192.168.1.1.
-Since you have created separate networks, the interface IP address acts as the gateway IP address since that is what the DHCP service provides to each of its clients.
-The “DMZ address” in our example is 192.168.20.1, which is what you configured for the interface.
+To allow access to your OPNsense Unbound DNS server, you need to allow port 53 on the “DMZ address”.
+You do not need to allow access to your router’s IP (of 192.168.1.1, for example) for DNS since each device is assigned the network interface as the gateway address via DHCP.
+The “DMZ address” in our example is 192.168.20.1, but you can use the built-in firewall alias of “DMZ address” to reference the interface without needing to specify the IP address.

 |Destination Port||53 (DNS)|